anonloftune/LoFTune/README.rst

 - `data <data>`_: Contains the train/validation/test entity splits for the insurance and health domain, and the test questions.
 - `estimators <estimators>`_: Contains the code for running the different factuality estimators: model confidence, (expanded) FactScore, and the judge-based estimator.
-- `evaluation <evaluation>`_: Code and data for running the different evaluations: downstream tasks (InsuranceQA and CovidQA), and the general domain evaluation: SelfAware, FreshQA, Factool-QA, and FactScore biographies.
+- `evaluation <evaluation>`_: Code and data for running the different evaluations: FactScore on insurance and health domain, downstream tasks (InsuranceQA and CovidQA), and the general domain evaluation: SelfAware, FreshQA, Factool-QA, and FactScore biographies.
 - `training <training>`_: Scripts to run the traininig of the Supervised Fine-Tuning (SFT) and the Direct Preference Optimization (DPO) models  for both the Llama and Pythia models.